Committee on the Scottish Government Handling of Harassment Complaints: Misleading statements by civil servants

+Parliamentary battle over legal advice

+The Scottish Government consistently resisted publishing the legal advice it had received on the Salmond investigation, claiming legal privilege.
+On 4 November 2020, the Scottish Parliament voted 63-54 to demand the release of the Scottish Government's legal advice, which the Scottish Government ignored.
+This was described by the opposition parties in Holyrood as a "democratic outrage".
+Finally, facing a vote of no confidence which all four opposition parties threatened to back, Deputy First Minister John Swinney agreed to release the Scottish Government's legal advice on 2 March 2021.

-Documents and emails published on 2 March 2021 showed that two people supported Salmond's assertion that the meeting was convened as a government, not party, matter.
+Documents and emails showed that two people supported Salmond's assertion that the meeting of 2 April 2018 was convened as a government, not party, matter.
 The publication also backed up Salmond's allegation that the identity of one of his accusers had been passed to his former chief of staff, contradicting Sturgeon's statement that "to the very best of my knowledge I do not think that happened".
-They also confirmed that the government had pursued the legal case against Salmond after being advised by lawyers that it was likely to fail.
+The Scottish Government claimed that the advice showed that there was no malicious intent against Salmond; opposition parties claimed that it showed the Scottish Government handled the investigation into Salmond unlawfully, and that the government had pursued the legal case against Salmond after being advised by lawyers that it was likely to fail.